Gho2st/Gho2st/README.md

 - 💻 I primarily use Next.js for building dynamic websites.
 - 🐍 I work with Python in various projects, especially in data analysis.
 - also: react, mysql, mongodb, php, bootstrap, react native, c, c++, esl, node.js , Figma...
+- ad, gp, ms office 365, vba
 ## Client Projects
-- 🖥️ I've created 6 websites for clients, utilizing my skills.
+- 🖥️ I've created 8 websites for clients, utilizing my skills.

 Thanks for visiting my GitHub profile!
 If you have any questions, suggestions, or want to collaborate, feel free to get in touch.